-This service must be used in a legal manner, according to the copyright regulations posted on the library board.
+This service must be used legally, according to the copyright regulations posted on the library board.

 Under the TBS licence agreement, only up to 10% of a published work or a whole chapter of a book as long as the chapter does not comprise more than 20% of the book can be photocopied.
-More information and regulations about photocopying rules can be found in the ScanCopy Document (free copies are available in the Library)
+More information and regulations about photocopying rules can be found in the ScanCopy Document.